Algebraic cycles on Todorov surfaces of type $(2,12)$: Cycles

-where $S$ is a Todorov surface of type $(2,12)$ and $M$ is its associated $K3$ surface.\\ As a corollary, we get that Conjecture \ref{conj:Voi} is true for the family of Todorov surfaces of type $(2,12)$ we describe.
+where $S$ is a Todorov surface of type $(2,12)$ and $M$ is its associated $K3$ surface.
+We prove the isomorphism \eqref{eq:key} in Section \ref{sec:proof} (see Theorem \ref{teo:cyc}).
+We first show how to deduce Voisin’s conjecture for the family of Todorov surfaces of type $(2,12)$ as a corollary of \eqref{eq:key}.
 The proof follows the one given in \cite[Corollary 3.2]{laterveer2018algebraic}.

 \begin{teo} Let $S$ be a general Todorov surface with fundamental invariants $(\alpha,k)=(2,12)$.\\ Then Conjecture \ref{conj:Voi} is true for $S$. \end{teo}

 \begin{proof} First of all we notice that it is enough to prove the theorem with rational coefficients.
 Indeed, by Rojtman's Theorem (\cite{rojtman1980torsion}) there is no torsion in $A^{4}_{\mathrm{hom}}(S\times S)$.\\ Let $M$ be the associated $K3$ surface to $S$, i.e. the minimal resolution of $S/\sigma$.
 We have a commutative diagram: